 Fairtrade is good for the environment.
 Certified Fairtrade organisations have to conform to the prescribed environmental standards.
 Farmers get the courage to protect their environment through the use of safe agricultural chemicals.
 They learn to maintain soil fertility by using genetically modified seeds and organism.

 Through these organisations, farmers learn to monitor and manage soil erosion as well as remove the waste properly.
 Farmers also get the training to monitor their farming practices and the impact it has on the environment.
 They determine to reduce pollution and harmful farming practices for the environment.

 Fairtrade Does Not Tolerate Child Labor

-Fairtrade has zero-tolerance for child labour.
+Fairtrade has zero-tolerance for child labor.
 They are ensuring this through supporting organisations around the world.
 Children under the age of 15 years cannot get job in the Fairtrade organisations.
 Children under the age of 18 cannot work in the Fairtrade organisations.
-This applies when it may endanger their lives or their educational outcomes.
+This applies when it may spoil their lives or their educational outcomes.

 Fairtrade is helping people on an individual level, community level and on a national level.
 Buying Fairtrade food ensures that the farmers get their reward effectively and there is no child labor.
-There are plenty of children around the world who are suffering at the hands of child labour.
+There are plenty of children around the world who are suffering at the hands of child labor.
 We can support the welfare of children by buying Fairtrade food to protect the children under the Fairtrade working organisations.

 Buying fairtrade food helps to provide security for the farmers and their families.
 This links itself to the economic growth of the family and the whole community which benefits the entire country.
 Fairtrade also connects the Fairtrade shoppers to the wider farming community in the world.
 It enables us, as shoppers, to help and support others in the world.